JDutil/contact_us/README.md

 ```

 Please feel free to submit your own locales so that other users will hopefully find this gem more useful in your language.

+If you would like to include the locale in your paths (e.g. /en/contact-us), set the localize_routes
+parameter to true in your initializer (see the configuration section above)

 ### Formtastic